-Minangkabau ethnicity is for their family system with the mother lineage, which is certainly different from the Batak tribe who follow father lineage.
-These cultural differences are supposed to affect the differences in transmission of cultural values that will also affect fathers' personalities and fathering styles in each culture.
+Fathering styles are inevitably influenced by fathers' personality formed by an inherited culture concept in which they grow.
+Specific attitudes and behaviours in a particular group of culture affect fathering styles.
+Minangkabau ethnicity is for their family system with the maternal lineage, which is certainly different from the Batak tribe who follow father lineage.
+These cultural differences are supposed to affect the differences in the transmission of cultural values that will also

-Departing from the above mentioned issues, this study aims to explore the relationship of personality type with fathers' fathering styles in Minangkanau and Batak families.
+Departing from the above-mentioned issues, this study aims to explore the relationship of personality type with fathers' fathering styles in Minangkabau and Batak families.
 Specifically, this study will attempt to find out whether there is a relationship between personality type and fathering styles in Minangkabau and Batak families.
-Are there any differences in fathering styles in Minang and Batak families in terms of father's' personality type?
+Are there any differences in fathering styles in Minang and Batak families in terms of the father's' personality type?

 This research is quantitative.
 The subjects of this study are ethnic Minangkabau and Batak ethnicity living in Medan.
-The subjects consist of 90, 45 Minangkabau ethinicity and 45 fat fhers from Batak ethnicity (Toba, Mandailing, Pakpak, Karo, Simalungun, Tapanuli).
-The subjects were selected through purposive sampling with the following categories and characteristics: (1) born and raised in their ethnic culture (Minangkabau/Batak), (2) have biological teen children from their legitimate marriages, (3) at least 30 year old.
-The selection of criteria for research subjects based on the above criteria is due to the following considerations:
+The subjects consist of 90, 45 Minangkabau ethnicity and 45 fat fathers from Batak ethnicity (Toba, Pakpak, Karo, Simalungun, Mandailing, Tapanuli).
+The subjects were selected through purposive sampling with the following categories and characteristics; (1) born and raised in their ethnic culture (Minangkabau/ Batak); (2) have biological teen children from their legitimate marriages; (3) at least 30 years old.